MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough.md

 - For example, as a computer user, we have no control over bit or sector errors on the disks we use.
 These are all managed by the firmware that the disk vendor uses on the drives.
 - And as a customer of a storage service, whether within my organization or out in the cloud, I have no control over disk drives or arrays of disk drives.
 These are managed and controlled by the managers of the computer centers where the storage arrays live.
 - However, as a client, I am a customer of storage services, and therefore I have complete control over the set of files that I choose to store, where I store them, the formats in which I store them, whether I duplicate them, when I check on their validity, and so forth.
 These are choices that I can make regardless of the particular storage vendors from whom I buy storage services.
 - And as a customer, I have control over *which* storage services I choose to patronize, and how many, and the criteria I use to choose, and what I store there.
-Hence the commandment, "Attend mainly to what you can control."
+Hence the recommendation, "Attend mainly to what you can control."

 There are many threats to content, and the range of strategies that are available to curators interact with these threats differently.
 In order to guide these curatorial decisions, we develop a formal model of replication threats and replication strategies.
 Using this, we aim to develop reasonably precise answers to very approximate questions, rather than search for asymptotically optimal solutions to over-specified situations,